 • Bar sinks - 15-25 inches long, 15 inches wide, 5 ½-6 inches deep

 Sinks for all aspects of your Home

 FaucetDirect.com offers sinks for all aspects of your home or business.
 Whether you are remodeling your kitchen, commercial, laundry area, or you are looking for bathroom sinks, you will find what you need here.
 As one of the most used fixtures in the home choosing the right sink is a matter of finding one the fits, matches you style and meets your quality standards.
 A Kohler sink will fit most any application, from single basin to large three basin sinks.
 Blanco Silgranit are some of the toughest against scratches and cracks.
-While Kraus and Elkay sinks offer a variety of unique shapes and finishes.
-Brands like Rohl, Corstone and Franke specialize in a variety of shapes and sizes.
-Accent you kitchen, with new bar sink while you are at it.
+While Kraus and Elkay sinks offer a variety of unique shapes and finishes in stainless steel.
+Brands like Rohl, and Franke specialize in a variety of shapes and sizes.
+Accent your kitchen, with new bar sink while you are at it.